saraorofino/boi-dive-analysis/README.md

 All of the relevant code is contained in the `src` folder.
 The order of running scripts should be as follows:

   - The scripts required to process and prepare all data used in the analysis can be found in the `src/data-prep` folder.
 Each stage of data processing is contained in a folder and should be in run in numeric order from `00_spatial` to `04_dive_events`.
-  - Scripts used to generate html and pdf reports are in `src/exploratory-reports` and should be run after the data prep.
-Scripts can be run in any order.
-  - Additional scripts to create paper figures are in `src/figures`, and should be run after the data prep.
+  - Scripts to create paper figures are in `src/figures`, and should be run after the data prep.
 Figure scripts can be run in any order and are labeled according to their order in the manuscript.

 [Back to Top](#description)